 The Student Code of Conduct (www.ohio.edu/communitystandards) prohibits all forms of academic misconduct.
 Academic misconduct refers to dishonesty or deception in fulfilling academic requirements.
 Academic misconduct includes:

 Cheating

 Plagiarism

 Unpermitted collaboration

 Forged attendance (when attendance is required)

 Fabrication (e.g., use of invented information or falsification of research or other findings)

 Using advantages not approved by the instructor (e.g., unauthorized review of a copy of an exam ahead of time)

 Knowingly permitting another student to plagiarize or cheat from one’s work

 Submitting the same assignment in a different course without consent of the instructor

 Note: An instructor may impose a grade penalty for academic misconduct and/or file a student conduct referral.

 In cases of academic misconduct, a faculty member has the authority to administer a failing grade.
 If an instructor who has accused you of plagiarism lowers your course grade, you may appeal this grade first through the instructor, then the department chair or school director, and then the dean of your college.
-In cases of academic misconduct both the student and teacher must document their allegations and refutations in writing, including any supporting material (e.g. copies of the student’s work, copies of other materials used but not referenced in the student’s work, etc.) relevant to the case.
+In cases of academic misconduct both the student and teacher must document their allegations and refutations in writing, including any supporting material (e.g., copies of the student’s work, copies of other materials used but not referenced in the student’s work, etc.) relevant to the case.
 Such written evidence will be reviewed in accordance with the grade appeal process followed by the college or unit.

 The faculty member also has the discretion to refer your case to the director of the Office of Community Standards and Student Responsibility.
 A student or student organization found to have violated the academic misconduct offense will be subject to the full range of sanctions including reprimand, disciplinary probation, suspension, or expulsion from Ohio University.